The First Fruits Offering and The Wave Sheaf

 Having died, and resurrected on the 3rd Day, He is also the First Fruits of the Righteous Dead who will be resurrected at His Second Coming.

 The original Wave Sheaf was cut from a harvest the Yisraelites had not laboured on.
 The entire harvest, the soil from which it grew, the water that nourished it, all of it was a gift from Yahuah.
-It was freely given to Yisra'el in fulfillment of Yah's promise to Abraham.
+It was freely given to Yisra'el in fulfillment of Yahuah's promise to Abraham.

-Go to: Shavu'ot, The Hidden Truth
+For more on this subject, see: Shavu'ot, The Hidden Truth